On 24 May the Satellite “Danielė” was launched named after a Lithuanian girl

 The Galileo name first appeared in the Communication of the Commission from February 1999.
 Since then, the programme has been on its way towards full operational capacity.
 Fourteen satellites are already in orbit and a further 16 will be launched by 2020.
 The Financing Decisions for the programme were taken by the European Council in the early 2000s.

 The two experimental satellites were launched in December 2005 and April 2008 respectively.
 Their purpose was to characterise the Medium-Earth Orbit (MEO) environment (radiation, magnetic field, etc.) and to test the performance of critical payload technology (atomic clocks and radiation hardened digital technology).
 They also provided an early experimental signal-in-space to secure the frequency spectrum required for Galileo in accordance with WRC RNSS allocations.
+Some of the best satellite imagery resolution agencies were used for taking images.

 The first two operational satellites were launched on 21 October 2011, followed by the launch of the third and fourth operational satellites on the 12 October 2012.
 Their purpose is to fully validate the Galileo concept, using the four satellites together with the Galileo stations and control centers.
 The first independent European position fix was achieved with the Galileo system on 12 March 2013.